-First things first, to be eligible for ICHRA reimbursements, you and any dependents need to be enrolled in an individual health insurance plan that meets Minimum Essential Coverage (MEC).
-When shopping for an individual plan, you'll want to look for the words individual, bronze, silver, gold, or platinum in the plan name- those are good indicators that you are looking at a plan that meets MEC and is compliant with ICHRA.
-You can search for a plan and compare your options at takecommandhealth.com, our own data-driven individual health insurance shopping platform, or you can shop plans off exchange (directly from a private insurance carrier or broker).
-Medicare plans are compliant as long as you have Medicare Part A & B or Medicare Part C.
+You can search for a plan and compare your options on our Window Shopping Tool, our own data-driven individual health insurance shopping platform, or you can shop plans off exchange (directly from a private insurance carrier or broker).
+Medicare plans are compliant with ICHRA as long as you have Medicare Part A & B or Medicare Part C.

 The primary difference between the different metal tiers is the percentage of costs that are covered by the plan.
 On one end of the spectrum, bronze plans have lower premiums, higher deductibles, and higher max-out-of-pocket costs.
 On the other side, platinum plans have much higher premiums, lower deductibles, and lower max-out-of-pocket costs.
 The metal tiers have nothing to do with the quality of care or coverage – they are simply about consumer preference regarding costs.

 Sharing plans like Medi-Share, Samaritan Ministries, and Liberty Health Share (among others) have grown increasingly popular over the last few years, but you’ll want to steer clear of these- they aren’t compliant with ICHRA.
-A recent executive order mentioned the possibility of sharing plans being considered as qualified medical expenses, but we’ll have to see how the specifics pan out- check back here for updates once we know more!
 Short-term, limited duration insurance (STLDI) plans and coverage for vision & dental only will also not qualify.
 The reason these plans aren’t compliant is that they don’t meet MEC requirements.

 When can I enroll in individual health insurance coverage?